FSX/misaka/README.rst

 Professional support
 ====================

-Professional support for psutil is available as part of the `Tidelift Subscription`_.
+Professional support for Misaka is available as part of the `Tidelift Subscription`_.
 Tidelift gives software development teams a single source for purchasing and maintaining their software, with professional grade assurances from the experts who know it best, while seamlessly